logur/logur/README.md

 logger = logur.WithFields(logger, map[string]interface{}{"key": "value", "key2": "value"})
 ```

-Obviously the second one is more verbose, takes a bit more efforts to write, but this is rather a question of habits.
+Obviously the second one is more verbose, takes a bit more efforts to write, but it is rather a question of habits.

 Let's take a look at a multiline example as well: